Worldwide Guide to Women in Leadership

 1355-1404 Sovereign Duchess Jeanne III of Brabant, Limbourg, Derby and Larche (Belgium)

-Succeeded her father, Jan III and had to confirm the privilleges of the large citys of the Duchies.
-She engaged in a war over the succession with her brothers-in-law, Lodewijk II van Male, Count van Vlaanderen, and Duke Reinoud III van Gelre, which hit the territories hard financially.
+Johanna van Brabant succeeded her father, Jan III van Brabant and had to confirm the privileges of the large citys of the Duchies.
+She engaged in a war over the succession with her brothers-in-law, Lodewijk II van Male, Count of Flanders, and Duke Reinoud III van Gelre, which hit the territories hard financially.
 1371 her second husband, Wenceslaus I of Luxembourg was taken prisoner.
 She had first been married to Willem IV of Holland, Zeeland and Hainalut.
 Her sister Marguerite de Brabant-Limbourg was Dame of Mechelen and Antwerpen, and she abdicated in favour of her daughter, Marguerite III of Flanders, who died shortly after.
-Jeanne (d.
-1406).
+Jeanne lived (1322-1406).

 1355-1401 Sovereign Princess Maria Palaiologina of Lesbos (Greek Island State)

 Her brother, Emperor Ióannés V Palaiologos, Emperor of Byzantium, gave her the island as dowry when she married Baron Francesco Gattilusio, patrician of Genoa, Archon of Lesbos.
 In 1384 her husband and two oldest sons were killed by an earthquake and.
 Their only surviving son, Jacopo, reigned under the name of Francesco II until his death 1403.
-She lived (Ca. 1330/35-ca. 1401).
+She lived (circa 1330/35-circa 1401).

 1355-57 Regent Princess Eufemia of Sicilia (Sicily) (Italy)